The following professionals lent their expertise to this article:

 Point Foundation Scholarships—The LGBTQ Scholarship Fund

-The Point Foundation offers these scholarships to full-time LGBTQ+ students enrolled in undergraduate or graduate studies at an American four-year accredited college or university.
-To apply, submit an online application and all requested documentation.
+The Point Foundation offers these scholarships to full-time LGBTQ+ students enrolled in undergraduate and graduate studies at American four-year accredited colleges and universities.
+Apply online via the scholarship website.

 Amount: Varies